-Let’s face it – a homeowners association sometimes don’t get the respect they deserve.
-People who don’t understand the amount of work required and the significance of these organizations’ legal responsibilities often dismiss them as glorified social clubs, with leaders intent on ruining everyone’s fun through obsessive adherence to paint selection and the number of plants you can have on your patio.
+Let’s face it – homeowners associations don’t get the respect they deserve.
+So many people simply don’t understand the amount of work required and the significance of these organizations’ legal responsibilities.
+Too often HOAs are dismissed as glorified social clubs, with leaders intent on ruining everyone’s fun through obsessive adherence to paint selection and the number of plants you can have on your patio.

 This perception couldn’t be further from the truth.
-The homeowners association are actually a vital tool to protect the rights – and the finances – of individual owners and the community as a whole.
-They are responsible for ensuring that detailed accounting work is done accurately and efficiently, to wisely govern the organization’s resources.
-Meeting this high standard involves performing due diligence to monitor every financial expenditure and guarantee compliance with the host of tax, labor, safety and other regulations that apply to the community.
+The homeowners association is actually a vital tool to protect the property values, rights and finances of individual owners and the community as a whole.
+They are responsible for ensuring that comprehensive accounting work is done accurately and efficiently, as part of their mission to wisely govern the organization’s resources.
+Meeting this high standard involves monitoring every financial expenditure and guaranteeing compliance with the host of tax, labor, safety and other regulations that apply to the community.

 Consider the recent court case in California in which a property manager was accused of defrauding a homeowners association for almost $250K.
 The manager and his management company allegedly concealed certain bids for an asbestos abatement project in a ploy to be awarded the contract.
 They then informed the contractor that there was not, in fact, any asbestos.
 As a result, the contractor demolished the building without professional asbestos removal and the property manager reportedly kept the funds for expert abatement services, creating significant health and environmental risks to residents and workers.

 FBI Special Agent in Charge Eric Birnbaum observed, “This indictment is a stark reminder to those who reside in communities governed by Home Owners Associations (HOAs) to remain vigilant and engaged in the financial affairs of your communities.”

 If an HOA wants to ensure proper and transparent fiscal and legal safety, what options do they have to safeguard their financial resources and meet their legal requirements?